How to Choose Your Photographer

 Time to Research

 Likely, you have already read an article or two from wedding publications such as The Knot or Martha Stewart Wedding on how to pick a photographer.
-I have seen some brilliant articles around photography but unfortunately have read some articles that were solely geared to saving as much money as possible while planning a wedding (like suggesting you DON’T have to feed your photographer on a full day wedding) and clearly did not value photography as an art or as an important piece of your wedding day.
-While I know from experience how important it is to save money when planning a wedding I believe you get what you pay for.
+I have seen some brilliant articles around photography but unfortunately have read some articles that were solely geared to saving as much money as possible while planning a wedding (like suggesting you DON’T have to feed your photographer on a full day wedding) and those that clearly did not value photography as an art or as an important piece of your wedding day.
+While I know from experience how important it is to save money when planning a wedding I believe you get what you pay for and your wedding/elopement photographs are going to be what remains after your wedding day comes to an end and memories fade.

 Where are They Cutting Corners